-I am a 21 year old senior at the University of California, San Diego in La Jolla, CA expecting to graduate in June 2018.
-I have a love for all aspects of technology and teaching others.
-I am currently pursuing my Bachelor of Science in Computer Science.
+I'm a 21 year old senior at the University of California, San Diego in La Jolla, CA expecting to graduate in June 2018.
+I have a love for all aspects of technology and applied problem solving and am currently pursuing my Bachelor of Science in Computer Science.
 In September 2018 I will be starting at LinkedIn in San Francisco, CA as a Software Engineer working on the LinkedIn Sales Solutions team.

 Working on LinkedIn Sales Solutions in San Francisco, CA.